How to Launch and Grow a Peer-to-Peer Lending Business – 6 Critical Components

 RELATED SOLUTIONS

 P2P lending isn’t a trend.
 It’s an entirely new delivery vehicle that’s here to stay.
-Borrowers have already pushed peer-to-peer loan volume close to the $1 trillion mark, but launching an infrastructure that supports investor/borrower matching can still be a complex undertaking.
+But launching an infrastructure that supports investor/borrower matching can still be a complex undertaking.
 Alternative and digital lenders who understand online origination and payments processing are the ones to be well positioned to succeed.

 Unfortunately, it’s not as simple as opening an online store and waiting for borrowers to knock.
-But worry not.
 This article will discuss the opportunities as well as the requirements.
-And it will provide a 6-step plan for launching a peer-2-peer lending platform.
+And it will provide a 6-step plan for launching a peer-to-peer lending platform.

 The basics of P2P lending